-The secondary display region can be configured to display one of a multitude of process, sensor, or transmitter parameters in the Measure Mode.
-The Secondary Display Mode provides the ability to view these parameters or to set one parameter active in These parameters include the Measure Mode. temperature in °C, temperature in °F, sensor type, compensated conductivity (concentration analyzer type only), user-defined text description (concentration analyzer type only), temperature uncompensated conductivity, and software revision.
+The secondary display region can be configured to display one of a multitude of process, sensor, or transmitter parameters in the Measure Mode of Operation.
+The Secondary Display Mode provides the ability to view these parameters or to set one parameter active in the Measure Mode.
+These parameters include temperature in °C, temperature in °F, sensor type, sensor group, compensated conductivity (concentration analyzer type only), user-defined text description (concentration analyzer type only) and software revision.
 The NEXT key cycles through the parameters, while the ENTER key sets the displayed parameter as the secondary display value when in the Measure Mode.